 Hands down, the birth of Ride For Black Lives and its positivity it brings to the community.

 There are too many.
+The biggest hope and dream is to be able to continue to bring a positive impact to our communities.
+That was the goal that sparked RFBL.
+Often we see movements and messages fall off just because of how difficult it is to maintain anything.
 We plan on executing a few Ride For Black Lives rides across the USA, and maybe even outside the country.
-We also have a goal to donate at least 12 bikes this year to youth that might not be able to afford a new bike.
 I hope that our community and communities like ours can continue to spark change for good within our society as we continue to navigate the fluid landscape that is systemic racism and social injustice on a global level.

 What are some of your favorite off-the-bike activities?

-My favorite off-the-bike activities include photography, my morning espresso and road tripping.
+My favorite off-the-bike activities include photography, my morning espresso, road trips and audio books.